 - Whether the card offers complimentary reward nights.
 Some hotel credit cards offer reward nights when you spend a minimum amount of money on purchases within a calendar year.
 Currently, you’ll only find free night rewards on a few hotel credit cards that carry an annual fee.

 - Concierge services and other perks.
 Some hotel credit cards come with additional travel perks such as concierge services or travel insurance.
 These benefits can prove useful for the frequent traveler and even potentially save you some money.
 You’ll typically only find concierge services and similar perks on cards sporting an annual fee.
+You’ll also want to check whether the card charges foreign transaction fees in case you’re traveling abroad.

 How do hotel credit cards work?